yorkbill/get-support/servicessupport.md

 {{site.data.keyword.IBM_notm}} releases services or container images that are classified as experimental, which you can try out.
 To view all available experimental offerings, log in to the {{site.data.keyword.Bluemix_notm}} console.
 Then, click **Catalog**, scroll to the end of the catalog, and click **{{site.data.keyword.Bluemix_notm}} Experimental Services**.
 These services might be unstable, change frequently in ways that aren't compatible with earlier versions, and might be discontinued with a short notice.
 These services aren't recommended for use in production environments.

-You can get community assistance for technical issues for experimental services through [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external} and other issues through [Developer Answers](https://developer.ibm.com/answers/topics/ibm-cloud.html){: external}.
+You can get community assistance for technical issues for experimental services through [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud?tab=Newest){: external}.
 If a problem is a defect in an experimental service, {{site.data.keyword.IBM_notm}} isn't required to provide a fix.

 ## Third-party service